Andrija Radulović (poet)

-Andrija Radulović (Cyrillic: Aндрија Радуловић; born February 3, 1970, in Podgorica, Montenegro) is a prominent Montenegrin poet.
-He studied history at the Faculty of Philosophy at University of Montenegro and graduated as professor of education from Faculty of education, University of Novi Sad (Serbia).
+Andrija Radulović (Aндрија Радуловић; born 3 February 1970) is a prominent Montenegrin poet.
+He studied history at the Faculty of Philosophy at University of Montenegro and graduated as professor of education from Faculty of education, University of Novi Sad.
 He writes poetry, literary criticism, essays and translates from the Russian language.
 His poetry is presented in several national and international anthologies, while his literary work has been translated into twenty four languages.
 He lives in Podgorica.
-Radulovic was one of the editors of two literary magazines of the Association of Writers of Montenegro, "Square" and "Literary Record".
+Radulović was one of the editors of two literary magazines of the Association of Writers of Montenegro, "Square" and "Literary Record".

-Radulovic received a number of national and international awards for his prose and poetry, most notable being:
+Radulović received a number of national and international awards for his prose and poetry, most notable being: